Queen of Heaven: Salve Regina

-Mary as Queen of Heaven is praised in the Salve Regina ("Hail Queen"), which is sung in the time from Trinity Sunday until the Saturday before the first Sunday of Advent.
+Mary as Queen of Heaven is praised in the Salve Regina ("Hail Queen"), which is considered the oldest of the four Marian antiphons and is sung in the time after Pentecost until the first Vespers of Advent.
 It is attributed to a German Benedictine monk, Hermann of Reichenau (1013–1054).
 Traditionally it has been sung in Latin, though many translations exist.
 In the Middle Ages, Salve Regina offices were held every Saturday.
-In the 13th century, the custom developed to greet the Queen of Heaven with the Salve Regina, which is considered the oldest of the four Marian antiphons.
-As a part of the Catholic Reformation, the Salve Regina was prayed every Saturday by members of the Sodality of Our Lady, a Jesuit Marian association.
+In the 13th century, the custom developed to greet the Queen of Heaven with the Salve Regina As a part of the Catholic Reformation, the Salve Regina was prayed every Saturday by members of the Sodality of Our Lady, a Jesuit Marian association.
 The Hail Holy Queen is also the final prayer of the Rosary.

 Ave Regina caelorum

 The Ave Regina caelorum ("Hail, Queen of the Heavens") is an early Marian antiphon, praising Mary, the Queen of Heaven.
-It is traditionally said or sung after each of the canonical hours of the Liturgy of the Hours.
-The prayer is traditionally used after Compline, the final canonical hour of prayer before going to sleep, from the Feast of the Presentation (February 2) through the Wednesday of Holy Week.
-It is now also used in the Liturgy of the Hours on the feast of the Assumption of Mary.
+The antiphon is traditionally used after Vespers or Compline, from the Feast of the Presentation (2 February) through the Wednesday of Holy Week.
+It is also sung in the Liturgy of the Hours on the feast of the Assumption of Mary (or ad libitum on other Marian feasts with reference to the Queenship of Mary).
 The Ave Regina caelorum dates back in a different musical intonation to the 12th century.
 Today's version is slightly different from a 12th-century intonation.
 The Ave Regina caelorum has four parts: Ave, Salve, Gaude and Vale (in English: hail, rejoice, farewell).
 It was used for processions in honour of the Queen of Heaven.
 The Ave Regina caelorum received numerous musical versions, a famous one of which was composed in 1773 by Joseph Haydn.

 Regina Caeli

 Mary as the Queen of Heaven in Dante's Divine Comedy.
 Illustration by Gustave Doré.

-The Regina Caeli ("Queen of Heaven") is an anthem of the Catholic Church which replaces the Angelus during Eastertide, the fifty days from Easter Sunday to Pentecost Sunday.
+The Regina Caeli ("Queen of Heaven") is an anthem of the Catholic Church which replaces the Angelus during Eastertide, the fifty days from Easter Sunday to Pentecost.
 It is named for its opening words in Latin.
 Of unknown authorship, the anthem has been traced back to the twelfth century.
 It was in Franciscan use, after Compline, in the first half of the thirteenth century.

 Different musical settings of the words were composed throughout the centuries by known and unknown composers.
 Not all attributions are correct, as an often quoted Regina Caeli by Joseph Haydn was not by him.